Year 6 2024 - 2025

 Homework:

-In 6H spellings will be sent out every Monday to learn for a spelling test the following Monday.
+In both classes spellings will be sent out every Wednesday to learn for a spelling test the following week.

 This half term's BrainBuilder can be found here